 - A Priority Pass membership

-- A $100 Global Entry or TSA Pre-Check fee credit every four years
+- An up to $100 Global Entry, NEXUS, or TSA PreCheck fee credit every four years

 - The ability to redeem Ultimate Rewards points for 1.5 cents towards travel purchases through the Ultimate Rewards portal